CIRML/Pandas_and_Numpy_Spring_25/README.md

 ---

 ## 🏫 **University of Engineering and Technology (UET) Peshawar, Jalozai Campus**

-Welcome to the **Pandas & NumPy Spring 2025 Seminar**, specially designed for **second-semester students**! 🚀 This seminar is an exciting opportunity to dive deep into two of the most powerful Python libraries for data manipulation and numerical computing.
+Welcome to the **Pandas & NumPy Spring 2025 Seminar**, an exclusive learning experience tailored for **second-semester students**! 🚀 This seminar is designed to equip you with essential data analysis skills using **two of the most powerful Python libraries**—Pandas and NumPy.

 📍 **Location:** UET Peshawar, Jalozai Campus
 📆 **Duration:** Spring 2025